mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 By way of example here we can read in the data that were used to generate the one-mode networks of ceramic technological similarity we have been examining so far.
 In the corresponding data frame, each row represents a site and each column represents a specific cluster of technological attributes in cooking pottery (see Peeples 2018, pg.
 100-104 for more details) with the number in each cell representing the count of each technological cluster at each site.

 After reading in this rectangular data frame, we can create a network object using the `igraph::graph_from_incidence_matrix()` function.
 We then plot it as a simple two-mode network with color representing node class.
 We discuss plotting options in greater detail in the visualization section of this document.
+You can download the csv file to follow along on your own [here](data/Cibola_clust.csv).

 ```r